 The contractor recommends that the company replace two of the 10 roof-mounted units.
-The two new units are expected to eliminate the climate control problems and to be 10% more energy efficient.
-No work is performed on the other roof-mounted heating and cooling units, the duct work, or the controls.
-Given the 10% energy efficiency increase in the two units of the entire HVAC system, the replacement is not expected to materially increase the productivity, efficiency, strength, quality, or output of the HVAC system, and it generally may be expensed as a repair.
+The two new units should eliminate the climate control problems with 10% more energy efficiency.
+The other roof-mounted heating and cooling units, the duct work, and the controls had no changes.

 Routine Maintenance and Upkeep

 A hospital building’s plumbing system consists of two large boiler units.
-Every five years, the boilers are inspected and specific parts disassembled.
-A coating is applied to the tanks to help with heat dispersion, connections are tightened, and parts are resealed.
+Every five years, the boilers undergo inspection and the disassembly of specific parts.
+Plus, workers apply a coating to the tanks to help with heat dispersion, tighten connections, and reseal parts.

-The activity is reasonably expected to be performed to keep the boiler and plumbing system in normal operating condition and performed more than once in a 10-year period, so the cost of the activity may be deducted as routine maintenance.
+Performing these routine but essential tasks keep the boiler and plumbing system in normal operating condition.
+This occurs more than once in a 10-year period, so the hospital may deduct the cost of the activity as repair or routine maintenance.

 Significant Replacements and Enhancements

 When owners completely replace or materially upgrade building structure or system components, they must generally treat associated expenditure as a capital improvement.

 - Chiller units of a building’s HVAC system replaced

 - Water piping in a building from old steel piping to better copper pipe